 See the list below for all things you MUST take to help you have an enjoyable and hassle free holiday.

 Make sure you have an up to date and valid passport.
 For travel to common ski destinations including Japan, USA and Canada your passport must be valid for the period of intended stay.
 If you are travelling to other countries, it may need to be valid for at least 6 months beyond intended stay.

 Check you have the correct travel visas to transit through and enter your travel destinations.
 Some countries don’t require you to have a visa depending on where you are travelling from.

-Airline e-ticket | Itinerary | Vouchers
+Airline E-ticket | Itinerary | Vouchers

 Read over and check all details before departure.
 Ensure everything from dates, passenger names and requested accommodation are correct.

 If you have planned to rent a vehicle don’t forget to take your driver licence with you.
 Note that some regions require an international licence.

 A doctor’s note is required for any prescribed medicine.